 # Review, lint & publish with GitHub Actions

-If you're migrating your skill into Tessl's registry, using the GitHub action will automatically link your tile to the repository, and all skills we previously indexed in the repository will be hidden and redirected to the tiles.\
+If you're migrating your skill into Tessl's registry, using the GitHub action will automatically link your plugin to the repository, and all skills we previously indexed in the repository will be hidden and redirected to the plugins.\

 \